readthedocs/blog/configuration-file-v2.rst

 Using the web interface is quick, but the main advantages of using a configuration file over the web interface are:

-- Some settings are only available using a configuration file
+- Some settings are only available using a configuration file.

-  - We are moving away from using the web interface.
+We are moving away from using the web interface.

 - The settings are per version rather than per project.

-  - This would allow different versions of docs to be built with different versions of Python or different requirements.
+This would allow different versions of docs to be built with different versions of Python or different requirements.

 - The settings live in your VCS.

 - Reproducible build environments over time.

 What did we change in the new version?